Electa-Git/PowerModelsDistributionStateEstimation.jl/docs/src/quickguide.md

 ## Providing a Warm Start

 Providing a (good) initial value to some or all optimization variables can reduce the number of solver iterations.
-PowerModelsSE provides the `assign_start_to_variables!` function.
+PowerModelsDistributionStateEstimation provides the `assign_start_to_variables!` function.
 ```@docs
 assign_start_to_variables!()
 ```